deeptools/deepTools/docs/content/example_step_by_step.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * you need a BAM file of your sample
-* use the tool :doc:`computeGCbias` on that BAM file (default settings, just make sure your reference genome and genome size are matching)
+* use the tool :doc:`tools/computeGCBias` on that BAM file (default settings, just make sure your reference genome and genome size are matching)

 .. image:: ../images/GalHow_computeGCbias.png
     :target: ../images/GalHow_computeGCbias.png